casistack/cardanoledgerstate/README.md

 5.  upload ledgerstate
 6.  using cron, node downloads ledger state
 7. Node  then runs leaderlogs checks using cncli an dumps output to json
+8.  stops node
+9.  deletes node socket if exists
+10.  removes all docker nodes references ready for next cron run
-8. Leader logs updates my grafana
+11. Leader logs updates my grafana

 ### prerequisites for this guide